- Pennsylvania car insurance averages $2,406 per year, or $201 as a monthly expense.

 - Pennsylvania car insurance costs less than New York and New Jersey, but more than New Hampshire and Vermont.

-- A few vehicles with cheap car insurance in Pennsylvania include the Subaru Crosstrek, the Nissan Kicks, and the Nissan Rogue Sport.
+- A few vehicles with cheap car insurance in Pennsylvania include the Chevrolet Trailblazer, the Kia Soul, and the Honda Passport.

 How much is car insurance in Pennsylvania?